 Threat intelligence is usually shared amongst organisations to help better protect cyberspace as a whole.
 Once a new threat has been identified by any organisation, information related to that threat is made available through crowdsourced data.
-This new threat intelligence information includes the attacker’s tactics, techniques and procedures (TTP), them the threat hunters from different organisations look for those specific TTPs in their environments to ensure if they are compromised or not.
-This type of threat hunting is known as hypothesis driven investigations.
+This new threat intelligence information includes the attacker’s tactics, techniques and procedures (TTP), them the threat hunters from different organisations look for that specific TTP in their environments to ensure if they are compromised or not.
+This type of threat hunting is known as hypothesis-driven investigations.

 Investigation based on Indicators of Compromise (IOCs)

 In this approach, threat hunters use the existing Indicators of Compromise (IOCs) or Indicators of Attack (IOAs) and check them against the organisation’s current activities and operations to uncover any malicious behaviours or hidden attacks taking place.

 Advanced analytics and machine learning